-The calculation for earnings has changed this year from previous years following recent guidance from the Local Government Association (LGA).
-In previous years the calculations have included earnings subject to national insurance contributions but the advice is that this should just include the taxable earnings; the main difference between these two is the pension contribution made by the employee.
-For the purpose of comparison with previous years the table below shows both calculations.
+The calculation for earnings changed in 2016 from previous years following the guidance from the Local Government Association (LGA).
+In previous years the calculations have included earnings subject to national insurance contributions but this has been amended to include just the taxable earnings;

+the main difference between these two is the pension contribution made by the employee.